 I recruit, train, schedule, and support our crew of 10 volunteer FIRST LEGO League team coaches, supporting 4 teams with about 30 total 4th-6th grade students.

 I coordinate with organization leadership to keep our website up to date.
 I also create graphics, write software, and provide general technical advice to people throughout the Indiana FIRST community.

-I serve in a variety of roles at both official and off-season FRC & FTC events, mostly as the Production Director or in A/V or event managment roles.
+I serve in a variety of roles at both official and off-season events, mostly as the Production Director or in other A/V or event managment roles.
 I also serve as a Judge at FLL and FTC events.